Mid levelconsulting

 Q5

-Tell me about a time when a client disagreed strongly with your team's recommendation during a project.
-What was the situation, what did you do to address their concerns, and what was the outcome?
+Describe a time when a client rejected your team's recommendation.
+What was the situation, what did you do to understand their perspective, and how did you ultimately resolve it?

 Q6

-Describe a project where you had to manage competing priorities from multiple clients or internal stakeholders.
-How did you navigate the conflict, and what was the result?
+Tell me about a project where you had to lead cross-functional team members with different expertise and priorities.
+How did you align the team, and what was the outcome?

 Q7